Contact Lens Exam in Nashville, TN

 Contact lens exam

-During the contact lens exam, your eye doctor will evaluate the size and shape of your eyes and will also check for any eye health issues which may affect your comfort while wearing contact lenses.
+During a contact lens exam in Nashville, our eye doctor will evaluate the size and shape of your eyes and will also check for any eye health issues that may affect your comfort while wearing contact lenses.

-Your eye doctor will measure your cornea to determine the curvature and size of your contact lens and will also measure the size of your pupils.
-Astigmatism may require you to wear a toric lens (a special type of lens that counteracts flaws on the surface).
+Dr. Lemoncelli will measure your cornea to determine the curvature and size of your contact lens and will also measure the size of your pupils.
+You may need to wear a toric lens if you have astigmatism.
+Astigmatism is a condition where the cornea or lens of the eye is not perfectly round, causing blurred or distorted vision.
+Toric contact lenses for astigmatism correct

 Your eye doctor may also evaluate your tear film to determine if you have a condition known as dry eye syndrome.